 Below, you will be able to find information to assist you in your application to the DTP:

-- Undergraduate and Postgraduate Degree Equivalent Grades for EU Students
+- Postgraduate Degree Equivalent Grades for EU Students

 During your time on the DTP, it is your responsibility to understand the rules and regulations that govern your PhD.
 Therefore, you should take some time to read through the regulations and codes of practice for your home university: